-Cardiologists (heart doctors) are medical doctors who have specialized in diagnosing and treating disorders of the heart.
+Cardiologists (heart doctors) are medical doctors who specialize in diagnosing and treating disorders of the heart.
 In total, following high school, it generally takes 13-14 years to become a cardiologist.
 These years of study include obtaining a bachelor's degree, attending medical school to earn a medical degree, and completing a residency and fellowship in cardiology.
 To work as a cardiologist, state licensure is required, and board certification is desired by nearly all employers.